-Be sure to follow our blog so you don’t miss out on our latest adventures, and sign up for our newsletter to keep up with what we’re doing, sneak peeks on upcoming journeys, and exclusive travel tips.. we’ll even hook you up with our ultimate packing list with all our personal gear recommendations!
+Be sure to follow our blog so you don’t miss out on our latest adventures, and sign up for our newsletter to keep up with what we’re doing, sneak peeks on upcoming journeys, and exclusive travel tips.. we’ll even hook you up with our latest awesome free resource to keep you traveling farther, longer!

 We can’t wait to connect with you!

 Packing up one’s entire life and setting out for the great wide world isn’t necessarily easy.
 It means you have to leave some things behind.. someones.
 Some folks are very close to their parents.
 Some have a strong network of friends.
 Some have other family or kids.